-- When the UK went into lockdown in spring 2020, years of public service innovation took place in a matter of months.
+- When the UK first went into lockdown in spring 2020, years of public service innovation took place in a matter of months.

 - At the same time, the way we think about our local community and our expectations of local services have fundamentally changed.

 - Given the speed of change, it is crucial that children’s rights are not overlooked as we return to (some form of) normal.

 - Our New Normal series offers a child rights-based approach to some of the seismic shifts councils and their partners are grappling with as they navigate the fallout from the pandemic and look to the future of public service delivery.

 - The series was published between September 2021 and May 2022.